krahets/hello-algo/en/docs/chapter_tree/binary_tree.md

 The commonly used terminology of binary trees is shown in Figure 7-2.

-- "Root node": The node at the top level of the binary tree, which has no parent node.
+- <u>Root node</u>: The node at the top level of the binary tree, which has no parent node.
-- "Leaf node": A node with no children, both of its pointers point to `None`.
+- <u>Leaf node</u>: A node with no children, both of its pointers point to `None`.
-- "Edge": The line segment connecting two nodes, i.e., node reference (pointer).
+- <u>Edge</u>: The line segment connecting two nodes, i.e., node reference (pointer).
-- The "level" of a node: Incrementing from top to bottom, with the root node's level being 1.
+- The <u>level</u> of a node: Incrementing from top to bottom, with the root node's level being 1.
-- The "degree" of a node: The number of a node's children.
+- The <u>degree</u> of a node: The number of a node's children.
 In a binary tree, the degree can be 0, 1, or 2.
-- The "height" of a binary tree: The number of edges passed from the root node to the farthest leaf node.
+- The <u>height</u> of a binary tree: The number of edges passed from the root node to the farthest leaf node.
-- The "depth" of a node: The number of edges passed from the root node to the node.
+- The <u>depth</u> of a node: The number of edges passed from the root node to the node.
-- The "height" of a node: The number of edges from the farthest leaf node to the node.
+- The <u>height</u> of a node: The number of edges from the farthest leaf node to the node.

 ![Common Terminology of Binary Trees](binary_tree.assets/binary_tree_terminology.png){ class="animation-figure" }